jfairf01/MobileDevelopment/README.md

 We are currently trying to figure out how to connect our two databases -- while Firebase makes authentication very easy, the rest of our data is in a different database, so fetching data and communicating between those is a challenge.
 However, we have a workaround, where we use the initial Firebase database to log in, and our Web API for everything else.
 This is almost complete, and will hopefully be merged into Alpha this week.

+# Entry 6: November 9th, 2017

+### Overview
+We once again divided up the work between the three of us:
+Claudia: Lint Testing
+Sara: Crashlytics
+Johnny: Unit Testing and Analysis on Web API

+### Lint Testing
+The majority of our lint bugs were found in code that we had not directly written, but came with the react-native app that we created.
+There were four categories of warnings:
+DefaultLocale: implied default locale in case conversion This was handled by importing locale, and specifying to be in the US
+GradleDependency: Obsolete Gradle Dependency
+This is a product of the fact that we are using Android version 6, and thus our dependencies are not the newest.
+To handle this error, I edited the gradle.build file to suppress this error.
+Registered: Class not registered in the manifest
+This was two packages that were downloaded with firebase -- to address them, I made the classes abstract.
+This means that they did not need to be registered in the manifest.
+GradleDynamicVersion: Gradle Dynamic Version
+We originally had the line: compile 'com.facebook.react:react-native:+' in one of our build.gradle files.
+Using the + can lead to strange bugs and errors, so I fixed this error by hardcoding the version number.

+### Crashlytics Testing
+We set up crashlytics to track crashes and find their causes.
+To install crashlytics, we followed the steps at [this blog post](https://medium.com/komenco/beta-testing-your-react-native-android-application-with-crashlytics-483c7e66a423) and installed [react-native-fabric](https://github.com/corymsmith/react-native-fabric).

+For future reference, the blog post shows several useful steps including how to generate a signed certificate and how to create a release build.
+And the command `react-native run-android --variant=release` installs a release build on the Android SDK.

+We created a test crash using crashlytics and confirmed that it’s properly installed.